 A step up from shadowing, role-playing is especially helpful for account and sales roles where your new hire will be speaking directly with customers and prospects.

 They are becoming the face of your company, so take them out of their comfort zone, throw curveballs, and give them an idea of the best—and worst—case scenarios that they could encounter.

-You’re coming up on 30 days with your new hire.
-Start to collect your thoughts on how they fit in at your company, from a culture perspective as well as how they are performing in the first few weeks based on the expectations you set for the role.
+As you’re coming up on 30 days with your new hire, start to collect your thoughts on how they fit in at your company, from a cultural perspective as well as how they are performing in the first few weeks based on the expectations you set for the role.
 30, 60, and 90-day reviews give you and your new hire the opportunity to reflect on what’s working, and what they still need to learn.

 The learning shouldn’t stop after month one.
 Likely, your new hire won’t start performing to their full potential until month three to six.